tonyjurg/Nestle1904GBI/README.md

 # Text-Fabric Nestle 1904 Greek New Testament (based on GBI XML node)

 <div class="box" style="border: 1px solid #333;">
 <b>Important:</b> This Text-Fabric version has been superseded by the functionaly enhanced <A HREF="https://centerblc.github.io/N1904/">N1904‑TF</A> dataset.
-This repository is archived as a reference implementation.
+This repository is archived as an earlier reference implementation.
 </div>

 ## Quick starters